 Shelton High School is a learning community where students are expected to meet high academic and behavioral standards while developing to their full potential.
 We are committed to providing our diverse student body with a safe environment characterized by respect.
 Our staff, students, parents, and community work collaboratively to encourage life-long learning and responsible citizenship.
 As part of our social and civic expectations, the Shelton High School student contributes responsibly to the school and community, values diversity and its importance, understands democratic thought and process, takes responsibility for his/her education and demonstrates respect, integrity, and honesty in all endeavors.
-Shelton High School students are required to complete a Capstone project during their senior year.
+Shelton High School students are required to complete a Capstone project.
 The Capstone experience is designed to prepare high school students for lifelong learning and effective and productive citizenship through the opportunity to plan, complete and present a self-directed culminating project reflecting their personal interest.
-The Capstone experience requires students to demonstrate the most important components of their 9-12 learning.
-This proposal must be completed and turned into your homeroom teacher by May 22nd for early submission or September 18th for regular submission.
-It will then be reviewed by the Capstone Committee for acceptance.
-You may not begin your Capstone experience until you have received approval from the committee.
+The Capstone experience requires students to demonstrate the most important components of their high school learning.